eirikhanasand/iikg2001/exam/exam21.md

 4. Insecure cryptographic storage.

 ## Question 13
 In GDPR the concept of Processing is very important.
-Which of the following operations are regarded by GDPR as forms of processing?
+Which of the following operations are regarded by GDPR as forms of processing?<br/>
 NOTE: Wrong choices give negative points

 1. Retrieval